 Action = Request a response

 Theory: This type of cold email is effective because it starts with grabbing the reader and pulling them by asking a question of relevance to them, essentially drawing on their personal interest by offering a metric on why they should pay attention.
-This form then includes the popular “fear of loss” tactic which only increases one’s desire for something when they believe they might miss out.
+This form then includes the popular “fear of loss” tactic, which only increases one’s desire for something when one believes one might miss out.
 And, then they are provided a clear direction on what to do next.
-This format is popular due to it’s personal and centered on the recipient.
+This format is popular due to its personal and centered on the recipient.
 It appears more personal notes from a friend than a professional email.
-Capture their attention, appeal to their interest by highlighting their pain point, showcase all the features, benefits, and value you offer then seize the moment by asking for the action you are seeking.
+Capture their attention, appeal to their interest by highlighting their pain point, showcase all the features, benefits, and value you offer, then seize the moment by asking for the action you are seeking.

-Companies just like [COMPANY-NAME] are outperforming budget expectations by delegating their digital projects to eCuras.
-Due to the efficiencies achieved by eCuras’ favorable pricing model, you actually eliminate up to 90% of the associated burdens of managing these activities internally by outsourcing to an agency.
+Companies just like [COMPANY-NAME] are outperforming budget expectations by delegating their digital projects to [AGENCY].
+Due to the efficiencies achieved by [AGENCY]’s favorable pricing model, you actually eliminate up to 90% of the associated burdens of managing these activities internally by outsourcing to an agency.

-In addition to cost savings, we have also generated over 300% growth in annual revenue from new business development efforts.
+We have also generated over 300% growth in annual revenue from new business development efforts in addition to cost savings.